ndtu/cse15l-lab-reports-1/lab-report-1-week-2.md

 ls<directory>
 ```

-* Some commands might give you an error like the one shown below, but this is expected and is okay:
+* Some commands might give you an error but this is okay (it can be an access problem).
+You can run some of the above commands like in the below:

 ![Image](pic3.png)